 - 3. Was the device prescribed for balance / support to achieve functional body position OR protection from injury during a seizure or other medical condition?
 Note: For purposes of applying this regulation, "medical condition" generally means any diagnosis that results in or contributes to self-injurious behavior.
-The prescription for the device must include the following, at a minimum: - a.
-A diagnosis that is listed in the International Classification of Diseases (ICD). - b.
-A statement of direct correlation between the diagnosis and the behavior of concern.
+The prescription for the device must include the following, at a minimum: - 1.
+A diagnosis that is listed in the International Classification of Diseases (ICD) - 2.
+A statement of direct correlation between the diagnosis and the behavior of concern. - No STOP.
+The device is a mechanical restraint.